branneman/frntndr/readme.md

     cd /path/to/project
     node server

+You can optionally configure your WebStorm to allow for a more easy server start, so you can click a fancy play button instead of having to work on the scary CLI.

-Then point your browser to [localhost:1337](http://localhost:1337/)
+Then point your browser to [`http://localhost:1337/`](http://localhost:1337/)

 ### How to: Build, test and deploy
 Make sure your `node server` is running, then execute: